aws/simplify-ota-script/README.md

 `python3 run-ota-update.py`

 Which will create the OTA update.
 You should go into your account or use the CLI to view the status of the update.

-Which will create the OTA update.
-You should go into your account or use the CLI to view the status of the update.